-There are seven elected School Trustees in Richmond, including the Chairperson of the Board; three Members of the Legislative Assembly; one Member of Parliament; plus a Mayor and eight City Councillors within the Richmond School District.
-Invitations should be sent a minimum of six to eight weeks before the planned event date under the official signature of the Board Chairperson, with a follow-up phone call to confirm closer to the date.
+Invitations should be sent a minimum of six to eight weeks before the planned event date under the official signature of the Chairperson of the Board of Education to those speakers and guests listed in Appendix "B" - Invited Speakers and Guests, with a follow-up phone call to confirm closer to the date.
 The following should be invited to speak at the official opening:

 - Minister of Education (also officially opens)

 - Chairperson of the Board of Education (Richmond)

 - Superintendent of Schools (Master of Ceremonies)

-- Member of Parliament
+- Members of Parliament

-- Member of Legislative Assembly (for the area)
+- Members of Legislative Assembly

 - Mayor

 - School Namesake or Relative (where appropriate)

 - Dedicatory Official

 - Architect

-- Contractor
+- Contractor/Construction Manager

-- Principal
+- School Administrator

-The Minister of Education or designate is to be invited to officially open the school.
-Please see Appendix "B" Invited Speakers and Guests, for a complete listing of invitees to the ceremony.
-In addition, others of special involvement in the building of the new school can be invited.
+In addition to the list of invitees in Appendix "B", others of special involvement in the development of the new school can be invited.
 All official invitations are to be under the signature of the Chairperson of the Board.

-Where a joint facility is being opened, the school opening should be arranged in consultation and in conjunction with the other partners. (e.g. school/community center)
+Where a joint facility is being opened, the school opening should be arranged in consultation and in conjunction with the other partners. (e.g. school/community centre)